As names go, it’s one of the lip-twirling best: the blue footed booby.

 The second is – that I can see why.

-And only two pages in, I find myself alarmingly grateful for 1960s business coaches and their paraphrasing skills.
+After only two pages, I am grateful for 1960s business coaches after all.

 Man is descended from a hairy, tailed quadruped, probably arboreal in its habits.
 Charles Darwin

-The third thing shouldn’t really come as much of a surprise: Darwin didn’t come up with the whole idea himself.
+The third thing shouldn’t really come as a surprise: Darwin didn’t come up with the whole idea himself.

-As I’ve said before, I can’t help but notice that our society obsesses over stories of one man bands, of overnight success and of out of reach brilliance.
-The reality of natural stumbling, collaboration, failure, persistence and teamwork just ain’t sexy enough to sell.
+As I’ve said before, I can’t help but notice that our society obsesses over stories of overnight success and one man bands.
+The reality of collaboration, failure, persistence and blind luck just ain’t sexy enough to sell.

 Not that I mean to diminish Darwin himself.
-Just to reflect on the multistep, multi-brain nature of progress and success, in the belief that it’s perhaps more inspiring (and perhaps I feel bad for Wallace – where’s his Cambridge college or urban legend award about the silliest ways in which to die?)
+Just to reflect on the multistep, multi-brain nature of progress and success.

 Still, what’s not up for grabs is the fact that Darwin made his way to these remote islands aboard the H.M.S Beagle which left England in 1831.
 For five weeks from a five YEAR voyage, he watched and catalogued the wildlife he found on these islands.